ciotto/basic_circuits/haier-t32x/README.md

 The unsoldered jumpers JP1 and JP2 seems interesting.

 So, first of all, I wanted to find GND and VDD pins on the STM32F103.
-GND reference was easy to find on button or battery connection, but for VDD I must finded the 3V3 regulator, so I have checked all main components of the board and I have searched their datasheet on internet:
+GND reference was easy to find on switch or battery connection, but for VDD I must finded the 3V3 regulator, so I checked all main components of the board and I have searched their datasheet on internet:

 Count | Name | Purpose
 ------|-----|------